Why Functional Fragrance Gets More Effective Over Time

 The Compounding Effect Over a Day

-The conditioned response doesn't just make each individual use faster.
+The conditioned response doesn't just make each individual use more intense.
 It changes how the nervous system reads the entire day.

 Used consistently at the same high-leverage moments — morning cortisol peak with FOCUS, pre-meeting transitions with CALM, work-to-life boundary with GROUND, wind-down window with CALM — the mists build a set of predictable, reliable transition signals.
 The nervous system learns the rhythm of the day through these cues and begins anticipating transitions rather than being caught off-guard by them.

 Over weeks, this produces a measurable shift in baseline regulation.
 Not because the mists are doing more biochemistry, but because the conditioned response has built a scaffolding of reliable state-shift signals that reduces the total regulation load.
-Each transition is handled more efficiently.
-The recovery from stress spikes is faster.
+Each transition is handled more completely.
+The recovery from stress spikes is deeper.
 The drift between productive states is shorter.

 This is the compound interest effect of consistent functional fragrance use — and it has no equivalent in acute, reactive, single-use wellness tools.